MSc Psychology (accredited conversion course)

 The Psychology department has outstanding laboratory space fitted with high-quality equipment.
 It has excellent computing infrastructure, and both research and teaching activities are supported by in-house technical staff with computing, programming, electronic and audio-video expertise.

-We’ve invested heavily in research infrastructure, including our own pre-school playgroup, which provides an outstanding facility for developmental research and teaching.
+We have invested heavily in research infrastructure, including our own kindergarten, which provides an outstanding facility for developmental research and teaching.
 Purpose-built laboratory space has also been created to support human electrophysiology research (EEG/ERPs), health research (including GSR and heart rate monitoring), face research (including eye-tracking) and vision research (including stereoscopic displays).

 Psychology at the University of Stirling brings together complementary perspectives to address fundamental psychological questions, with activities falling under three main themes.
 Each explores a number of different research populations to improve our understanding of behaviour, welfare, communication and cognition: